 - Add coconut oil and mix well.

-- Pour batter into a well greased 9×5-inch loaf pan. ( I greased with a bit of butter)
+- Pour batter into a well-greased 9×5-inch loaf pan. ( I greased it with a bit of butter)

-- Make the lemon icing by combining all the icing ingredients in a small bowl and mix with a whisk until smooth.
+- Make the lemon icing by combining all the ingredients in a small bowl and mixing with a whisk until smooth.

-- Once the lemon loaf comes out from the oven poke hole with a large skewer all over the top of the loaf.
-Pour the entire lemon simple syrup mixture on top and then pour the glaze number 1 on top.
-Once that cools for 10 minutes add another recipe of glaze for a total of two glazing sessions.
+- Once the lemon loaf comes out from the oven, poke holes with a large skewer all over the top of the loaf.
+Pour the entire lemon simple syrup mixture on top, then pour the glaze number 1.
+Once that cools for 10 minutes, add another glaze recipe for two glazing sessions.

-To get the best flavours of this lemon loaf I’ve created to keep it in a cold room or refrigerator overnight then slice the next day cold and serve.
+To get the best flavours of this lemon loaf, I’ve created to keep it in a cold room or refrigerator overnight, then slice it the next day out and serve.

-You can freeze this lemon loaf for months if you like but something tells me it won’t make the freezer it’s that delicious.
+If you like, you can freeze this lemon loaf for months, but something tells me it won’t make the freezer.
+It’s that delicious.

-Be warned that your hands will get sticky but you won’t hesitate to lick your fingers unless of course, you plan to use a fork to eat it.
+Be warned that your hands will get sticky, but you won’t hesitate to lick your fingers unless you plan to use a fork to eat it.

-Hopefully, you all will give my version a try and see what you think.
+Hopefully, you all will try my version and see what you think.

-It’s just as drool-worthy, trust me I’ve eaten about 4 pieces of this lemon loaf alone.
+It’s just as drool-worthy; I’ve eaten about four pieces of this lemon loaf alone.